solaldunckel/ft_containers/README.md

 ### List

 Unordered container with constant time for inserting/deleting elements.
-Searching an element is O(n).

 Implemented as a linked-list.